-Earplugs are a personal thing but as this article shows, I’ve tried a huge amount over the years and these 3M Earsoft Yellow Neons are my pick.
-They’re all-day comfortable, easy to roll up and get in and they block out a decent amount of noise without making you feel isolated.
+Earplugs are a personal thing.
+I’ve tried a huge variety over the years and these 3M Earsoft Yellow Neons are my pick.
+They’re all-day comfortable, easy to roll up and insert and they block out a decent amount of noise without making you feel isolated.

 There’s no point having a quiet earplug that’s not comfortable – it’ll drive you mad.
 That’s why my second choice pick is Howard Leight’s Laser Lite.
 They’re comfortable and easy to apply and they block out a good amount of noise.
 If you take your earplugs out quite frequently these are the ones to go for as the T-shape makes them easier to remove.

 The 3M EARSofts are my personal favourites.
 They cost £9.79 for 50 pairs which works out at 19.8p per pair

 They aren’t in the Amazon top five best rated (there are some odd choices in there) but out of the tens of pairs of earplugs I’ve tried over the years, these tick all the right boxes.

 They’re soft, easy to roll and all-day comfortable.
 Plus they’re from a quality manufacturer, 3M.

 Despite being smaller in diameter than other earplugs, they have an SNR of 33, so they’re nice and quiet without making you feel like you’ve got a bucket on your head.

 The smaller diameter means that when they’re fully expanded they’re not putting undue pressure on your ears, which is what some people hate about wearing earplugs.

 The Howard Leight Laser Lite (good tongue twister, that!) gets the runner-up spot.
 They’re a great choice for all the reasons stated above and from a specialist manufacturer you can trust.